dev-oskar/my-shelf/README.md

-## Firebase Todo List
+## Firebase Book List

 **Version 1.0.0**

 Description:
-The user will be able to add a todo, create, delete, and update.
+The user will be able to add a book, create, delete, and update.

 ## License & copyright